jpchawanda1/ETL_Extract_Justice_Chawanda_670444/README.md

 5. Add a New Record
 - The user is prompted to decide whether they want to add a new record.
+- If the user chooses "yes":
+    *The user is asked to input details for the new record, including:
+          -Immigrant ID
+          -Passport Number
+          -Name
+          -Country
+          -Purpose of Visit
+          -Contact
+          -Payment Status
+- The current timestamp is automatically added to the record.
+- The new record is appended to the dataset.
+- The updated dataset is saved back to the CSV file.
+- The last_extraction.txt file is updated with the timestamp of the newly added record.

+- If the user chooses "no":
+    *A message "No new record added." is displayed.

+**Files Used**
+1. Immigration_Data.csv
+- Stores the dataset of immigration records.
+- Updated whenever a new record is added.

+2. last_extraction.txt
+- Stores the timestamp of the last recorded entry.
+- Updated every time the workflow is executed, regardless of whether a new record is added.

+**Key Features**
 ---

 ## How to Reproduce